 Occupation Clipart

-Also programs from conventions, the yellow pages, newspaper ads, coloring books, etc. Make color copies of badges, patches, etc. to use like stickers.
-As long as you are using the things in your personal albums copyrights are not a problem.
+Also programs from conventions, the yellow pages, newspaper ads, coloring books, etc. Make color copies of things like badges and patches.
+It is my understanding that as long as you are using the things in your personal albums copyrights should not be a problem.

 Occupation Page Ideas